How NewsAPI Industry Trend Briefing Automates Sales Enablement

 How is this different from Buying Signal Detector?+

 Buying Signal Detector (#19) detects buying signals for specific companies — company-level intelligence.
 NewsAPI Industry Trend Briefing generates industry-level macro trends across your configured sectors.
 Different scope: company vs industry.
+Check the dependency matrix in the bundle for exact version requirements and credential setup steps.

 Is there a refund policy?+